CharlieZGF/gitskills/readme.txt

-Creating a new branch is quick AND simple. fast forward mer
+Creating ann new branch is quick AND simple.